Constraining hot and cold nuclear matter properties from heavy-ion collisions and deep-inelastic scattering: Global fit of DIS, / and data

 After determining the optimal parameters for the given model and dataset, we compare the results with experimental data.
 Figure~\ref{fig:DIS_posterior_samples} shows the reduced cross sections $\sigma_r$ for all data points used in the fit with colored markers.

-The green lines represent ten posterior samples generated using the GP emulator, while the black dotted line represents a full model run at the MAP parameters.
-The full model calculation, when compared to the experimental data, yields a reduced $\chi^2$ of 1.62, indicating a reasonable fit to the data.
+The colored lines represent ten posterior samples generated from the full model, and the black dotted line represents a full model run at the MAP parameters.
+The full model calculation, when compared to the experimental data, yields a reduced $\chi^2$ of 1.02, indicating a statistically consistent description of the data given the combined experimental, emulator, and model uncertainties.
+This consistency is clearly reflected in the model-to-data ratios shown in the right panel of the figure.
 We also find that the posterior sample predictions align well with the MAP predictions.
 Data points corresponding to $Q^2$ values excluded from the fit, as well as those with $x>0.01$, are shown in gray.
 The gray dotted lines represent MAP parameter predictions from the full model run, which reasonably describe the data at the excluded virtualities.